42nd Street–Bryant Park/Fifth Avenue station: IND Sixth Avenue Line

 The line was built as a four-track tunnel north of 33rd Street (including the Rockefeller Center station), but there were only two tracks south of that street.
 The work largely involved cut-and-cover excavations, although portions of the subway had to be tunneled through solid rock.
 The builders also had to avoid disrupting the Sixth Avenue elevated or the various utility lines on the avenue, and some of the pipes and wires had to be replaced in the process.
 Excavation work was conducted 24 hours a day, with most of the blasting work being conducted at night.
 Workers used small charges of dynamite to avoid damaging nearby buildings or the Catskill Aqueduct, which ran below Sixth Avenue and was a major part of the New York City water supply system.
 The contractors built a compressor plant and a shaft at 46th Street, and they excavated another shaft at Bryant Park.

 Work on excavating the 42nd Street station was further complicated by the fact that it had to be built above the Flushing Line tunnel at 41st Street, but below the 42nd Street Shuttle tunnel one block north.
 The site of the 42nd Street station had been excavated by mid-1937.
 Contractors constructed subway entrances at 40th and 42nd Street, and portions of the parapet wall surrounding Bryant Park were temporarily removed in the process.
 The section north of 33rd Street had mostly been excavated by November 1937, including "rough construction work" for the 42nd Street station.
 The IRT's Sixth Avenue elevated closed in December 1938, just before the Sixth Avenue subway was completed.
 In advance of the 1939 New York World's Fair, La Guardia proposed installing a visitors' gallery in the 42nd Street station, detailing the Sixth Avenue Line's construction.
+The 42nd Street–Bryant Park station opened on December 15, 1940, as part of the opening of the IND Sixth Avenue Line from 47th–50th Streets–Rockefeller Center to West Fourth Street.
+The opening of the Sixth Avenue Line relieved train traffic on the Eighth Avenue Line, which was used by all IND services except for the G Brooklyn–Queens Crosstown service.